DavidPalaciosM/C2FSB/README.md

 ```
 $ python window.py
 ```
-Importante: not all arguments are implemented on the console
+Important: not all arguments are implemented on the console